hoplaahei/hoplaahei.github.io/_posts/2014-07-08-fix-annoying-gentoo-error-messages.md

 published: true
 ---

+## Grub Errors

-Do you receive these grub errors:
+Do you receive these errors?

 ```
 No suitable mode found